 The FIC equations for incompressible flow derived in previous works of the authors [61] assumed that the dimensions of the domain where the momentum conservations law was enforced remain the same independently of the direction along which balance of momentum is imposed.
 As a consequence, each of the resulting FIC momentum equations contain the same characteristic dimensions which can be grouped in a characteristic distance vector.
 In this work, refined FIC momentum equations are derived by accepting that the dimensions of the momentum balance domain are different for each of the momentum equations.
-This introduces a matrix form of the characteristic distances and of the corresponding FIC terms which have better intrinsic stabilization properties.
+This introduces a matrix form of the characteristic distance stabilization properties.

-The idea of a matrix form of the stabilization parameters is close to the element-matrix-based and element-vector-based stabilization parameters proposed in [62] where different intrinsic time parameters were defined separately for each degree of freedom of the equation system.
+The idea of a matrix form of the stabilization parameters is close to the elementmatrix-based and element-vector-based stabilization parameters proposed in [62] where different intrinsic time parameters were defined separately for each degree of freedom of the equation system.